Pre-Nursing Track Policy

 - Achieving and maintaining a 2.8 or higher cumulative GPA at the time of consideration and must be maintained through the start of the program

-- Majority of prerequisite grades a B- or better on the first attempt with no grade below C.
+- Record of successful academic progression with prerequisite grades a B- or better on the first attempt.

 - Chemistry and lab (CHE 113 or 121)